Phonetic Alphabet – how to avoid confusion and sound more professional

 Other useful call centre tools and resources:

-- Learn some empathy statements that can help calm down an angry customer
+- EMPATHY STATEMENTS that can help calm down an angry customer >

-- Learn the 10 most popular KPIs and Metrics for call centres
+- The 10 most popular KPIs and Metrics for call centres >

-- Find all the upcoming industry courses, conferences and networking events for call centres and customer experience
+- Search all the upcoming industry conferences, training courses and networking events >

-- Test your call centre and customer experience knowledge on our free quizzes
+- FREE QUIZZES to test your call centre and customer experience knowledge >